trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ## 6.1 Deployment troubleshooting

-As with any complex system, both expected failures (e.g., network connectivity) and unexpected failures may appear.
+As with any complex system, both expected failures (for example, network connectivity) and unexpected failures may appear.
 This section should prepare you to handle and debug those.

 ## 6.2 General problem investigation procedure